Review of patients discharged post thoracic surgery with chest drain in situ and nurse-based follow-up clinic

 Authors

-Persistent air leak and prolonged drainage are recognized complications of thoracic surgery, increasing hospital stay and costs.
+Persistent air leaks and prolonged drainage are recognized complications of thoracic surgery, increasing hospital stay and costs.
 Patients can be discharged with a chest drain and followed up in a nurse-led clinic.
-We reviewed such patients and the rate of readmission after discharge to assess the effectiveness of the drain follow up clinic.
-Retrospective review of our prospective database for 22 months (March 2019 to January 2021).
-Analysis focussed on indication and duration of chest drainage, complications, and readmission for any reason.
+We reviewed such patients and the rate of readmission after discharge to assess the effectiveness of the drain follow-up clinic.
+We conducted a retrospective review of our prospective database spanning 22 months, from March 2019 to January 2021.
+The analysis focused on the indication and duration of chest drainage, complications, and readmission for any reason.
 62 patients (representing 5% of all thoracic surgery patients) were discharged with a chest drain.
-Median age was 67 years (range 22-85 years), 24 females and 38 males.
+The median age was 67 years (range 22-85 years), with 24 females and 38 males.
 52% underwent video-assisted thoracoscopic surgery, 27% had a thoracotomy, and 21% had bedside chest drain insertion.
-Following discharge, median duration of chest drainage was 11 days [interquartile range (IQR) 7-18.75 days].
+Following discharge, the median duration of chest drainage was 11 days [interquartile range (IQR) 7-18.75 days].
 Patients had 106 review episodes in the ward-based nurse-led clinic.
-Indication was prolonged air leak (71 %; 72 clinic reviews), persistent fluid drainage following empyema evacuation (16%; 24 clinic reviews) and persistent fluid drainage for simple effusion (13%; 10 clinic reviews).
-Median length of drain stay was 30 days (IQR 19.75-54 days) for empyema, 10 days (IQR 6-16 days) for air leak and 8 days (IQR 6.5-12 days) days for simple effusion.
-9 patients required readmission (14.5%) and empyema had developed in 3 patients (4.8%).
+The indications were prolonged air leak (71%; 72 clinic reviews), persistent fluid drainage following empyema evacuation (16%; 24 clinic reviews), and persistent fluid drainage for simple effusion (13%; 10 clinic reviews).
+The median length of drain stay was 30 days (IQR 19.75-54 days) for empyema, 10 days (IQR 6-16 days) for air leak, and 8 days (IQR 6.5-12 days) for simple effusion.
+9 patients required readmission (14.5%), and empyema had developed in 3 patients (4.8%).
 Patients discharged with a chest drain in place can be followed up in a dedicated ward-based nurse-led monitoring clinic for optimal quality of care.

 Dimensions